LivePersonInc/knowledge-center-archive/pages/documents/Messaging Channels/Live chat/displaying-chat-engagements.md

 published: false

 ---
-# Displaying chat engagements
+## Displaying chat engagements

 Once you’ve created your engagements you can easily manage them within LiveEngage.
-The following functionalities make it possible to control your engagement’s behavior, giving your campaign optimal efficiency.
+The following functionalities make it possible to control your engagement’s behavior.

-1. Control groups
+### 1. Control groups

 In order to evaluate the effectiveness and performance of campaigns (and your account as a whole), a control group needs to be set up.